Degree (and type) of the programme: Postgraduate MA programme

 - Understanding relationships between individuals and groups in different cultural environments;

 - Organizational and leadership skills to guide activities in a multicultural environment;

 - The ability of cultural empathy, i.e. understanding ideas, values and cognitive patterns from different cultural environments;

 - Identifying innovation as a tool for creating social changes;

 - Organizational and management skills in organizations, while understanding individual values and collective value systems, while managing professional ethical issues;

 Time management ability, self-preparation, planning ability, and the ability of self-control in the implementation of plans.

 CONDITIONS FOR THE COMPLETION OF THE STUDIES

-In order to finish the studies, student has to successfully complete all study obligations prescribed by the study programme as well as prepare and successfully defend Master’s Thesis.
-Students completes the studies when he/she obtains minimum 120 ECTS prescribed by the study programme.
+In order to finish the studies, the student has to successfully complete all study obligations prescribed by the study programme as well as prepare and successfully defend a Master’s Thesis.
+Students complete the studies when he/she obtains minimum 120 ECTS prescribed by the study programme.
 Upon completion of the study, the student receives a master’s degree which is a public document.